|George W. Weeks|

 1941 organization chart of Weeks' Range Busters, Inc. company.

-1942 organization chart of Monogram Pictures, and the Production Supervisors (producers) included Lindsley Parsons, Ed Finney, Sam Katzman, A. W. Hackel, Bob Tansey and George Weeks.
+1942 Monogram Pictures organization chart.
+In addition to Weeks, Production Supervisors (producers) included Lindsley Parsons, Ed Finney, Sam Katzman, A. W. Hackel, and Bob Tansey.
 They reported to Vice President of Production Scott R. Dunlap.

 Weeks' Range Busters production company was still in business as of 1948 ... but not much was happening.